makyo/perfect-edition/source/qoheleth.md

 I was not able to deduce anything concrete out of this term, because I cannot tell where it is directed.
 While I do not presume to know the Name (nor do I wish to!), one possibility is that it refers to the author of the Ode.
 Another is that it refers to some aspect of the Ode clade itself.
 You are perhaps uniquely positioned to answer this, as I don't imagine the entirety of the Ode clade are agender foxes, given both what I know of Michelle Hadje and how you speak of your cocladists.
 A third possibility is that the term may apply to Qoheleth themself.
 A fourth is that it relates to the mystery at hand in some way.
 And, of course, it could be meaningless (hah) in terms of subtext, in this case and does not apply beyond being a neat word.

 That said, I'm not a fan of the final interpretation, as upon further digging, I came across the line "the key word is kemmer, that's what yo' ass need" in an equally ancient song ("Air 'em out" by clipping. *[sic]*), which was too tight a coincidence to pass up.
 The annotated lyrics to that song, in turn, were packed with more references and discursion than this letter, many of which refer to old science fiction books and movies.
-This verse in particular features heavy references to *The Left Hand of Darkness*, including the phrase 'Ansible' --- which shows up in other books as well --- and, in turn, shows up in some of our technology: the communication system by which uploads are sent from Earth to the sim-system here at the L5 point is called 'Ansible'.
+This verse in particular features heavy references to *The Left Hand of Darkness*, including the phrase 'Ansible' --- which shows up in other books as well --- and, in turn, shows up in some of our technology: the communication system by which <a href="/apres-un-reve.html" target="_blank">uploads are sent from Earth</a> to the sim-system here at the L5 point is called 'Ansible'.
 This struck me as particularly important.
 I found this song both in my searches on *kemmer* as well as on the Ansible, having taken to heart your suggestion that the clade likes 'old things'.
 The Ansible turned up a *third* time in the context of asymetric cyphers, mentioned below.

 Given this additional set of coincidences, I've compiled a list of further references in this song for research down the line.